Energy Efficiency for Rental Homes

 Since apartments are smaller and share walls, ceilings and floors with neighbors, heating and cooling costs are generally lower than a house.
 In apartments, ground floor units tend to be cooler year round while top floor apartments tend to be warmer.
 Windows on the south side will allow your apartment to collect natural heat in winter.
 Windows on the west side can increase your air conditioning bills.

 Water heating is normally the second highest utility expense after heating and cooling.
-They use energy both in heating water and then in maintaining the temperature once it’s heated.
+Water heaters use energy both in heating water and then in maintaining the temperature once it’s heated.
 Water heater efficiency is influenced by the age, insulation, temperature setting and location of the unit.

 Keeping the Outside Air Outside